google/gapid-dev-releases/README.md

 ![alt text](https://github.com/google/gapid-dev-releases/raw/master/images/new-update.png "Screenshot of GAPID startup screen with 'New update available' notification")

+Clicking on this notification will bring you to the latest dev-release page on GitHub from where you can download the build relevant to your platform.

 ---

 This is not an officially supported Google product.